-You could never accuse Mark Warner of skimping on the apres-ski hospitality – or, for that matter, the pre-ski and the in-ski.
+You could never accuse Mark Warner ski of skimping on the apres-ski – or, for that matter, the pre-ski and the actual skiing.

 It was my first trip to Tignes.
 While it doesn’t have the traditional ski resort look of beautiful Alpine lodges and winding cobbled street with its buildings being more functional than pretty, it more than makes up for it by being set in the bowl in the middle of a ring of mountains which means you have spectacular views of the snow-topped peaks all around you.
 This gives you an incredible sense of space all around you and you instantly long to sit outside a cafe in the sun, just gazing at the sky and the scenery.

 Check out the latest prices of ski holidays with MarkWarner

 If you’re into solo beach holidays then instead check out the Club Mark Warner weeks here: Club Mark Warner

 Chalet hotel Aiguille Percee in Tignes